The-Marcy-Lab-School-Code-Challenges/cc-00-arrays/README.md

 ## Code Problems

-1. Declare a function named `reverseString` that takes in a string argument and returns the reversed version of the string, without using any reverse JavaScript methods.
+1. Declare a function named `averageInArray` that will calculate the  average of the elements in an array of numbers.
+You must solve this without using any array methods.
 ```
-reverseString("hello")//"olleh"
+averageInArray([2,4,5,7,8]) // returns 19.8
-reverseString("oo")//"oo"
+averageInArray([2,2,5,10]) // returns 4.75
-reverseString("")//""
+averageInArray([2,2,2,2,2]) //returns 2
 ```